sabareeshsp7/DAX-Converter/README.md

 5. Push to branch (`git push origin feature-name`)
 6. Open a pull request

-## License

-MIT License - feel free to use this project for personal or commercial purposes.

 ## Acknowledgments

 Built with Streamlit for rapid prototyping and Pandas for robust CSV handling.
 Inspired by the need to simplify BI tool migrations.